Assessing Listening and Speaking Proficiency

 When a person gets to a rating of 2+, one can sometimes detect emotional overtones and has some ability to understand implications and inferences.

 A rating of 3 in listening and speaking implies one has general professional proficiency.
-At this rating a person is starting to think well in a foreign language.
+At this rating, a person is starting to think well in a foreign language.
 He or she can understand hypothesizing and supported opinions.
 One has a wide range of vocabulary such that explanations and paraphrasing aren't required when speaking.
 At this rating, one can start to understand oral reports and also radio broadcasts.
 A person, however, can not understand natives if they are speaking fast and using slang.
-The major point at this rating is that by understanding abstract words, one can detect emotional overtones and understand implications.
+The major point of this rating is that by understanding abstract words, one can detect emotional overtones and understand implications.
 However, the 3 rated person can't understand native speakers if they are speaking rapidly or using slang.

 At a rating of 3+, a non-native learner can comprehend all general topics but misses nuances and subtleties in speech.
 The learner is also understanding accented speech, editorials, and literary topics better.

 By the time a non-native learner reaches a 4 rating, he or she is classified as having advanced professional proficiency.
 This means one understands persuasion and negotiating, as well as the subtleties and nuances in speech.
-Although at this rating one can't comprehend extreme dialects and slang, one can follow unpredictable speech.
+Although at this rating one can't comprehend extreme dialects and slang, one can follow the unpredictable speech.

 By a rating of 4+, a person is handling extremely difficult and abstract speech and is almost functioning with native proficiency.